faushine/faushine.github.io/_posts/2019-06-06-07-separate compilation.md

 - vec-example 2

-CXX <- makes's variable to definde c++ compilier
+CXX <- makes's variable to define c++ compiler

-CXXFLAGS <- makes var for compilier options
+CXXFLAGS <- makes var for compiler options

 make knows how to create a .o file from a .cc without you specifying, -> but still listing dependencies

 stop comp

-- can't have multiple definitions (see exanple 3)
+- can't have multiple definitions (see example 3)

 - use "include guards" to prevent this